Opinion post from Gail Potgieter – Human-wildlife conflict specialist

 Furthermore, it is clear that the former President’s combined policies to strip local communities of their rights to use their wildlife while increasing anti-poaching efforts have not helped elephants.
 This outcome also confirms predictions by scientists that increasing “top-down” law enforcement coupled with reducing local benefits from wildlife conservation is a recipe for increasing illegal wildlife trade.
 The recent Africa-wide study focusing on elephant poaching adds further strength to this prediction using hard data.
 They found that reducing poverty and corruption, coupled with reducing ivory prices, would be more effective in reducing poaching than increased law enforcement on its own.
 Given that Botswana had the lowest level of corruption of all countries in that study, we can conclude that increased rural poverty has most likely played a critical role in allowing poaching to increase.

 The “shoot to kill” policy only created tensions with Namibia and Zimbabwe, as the Botswana Defence Force (BDF) gunned down 52 of their citizens suspected of poaching.
-President Masisi has since reversed this policy and removed military grade weapons from the Department of Wildlife and National Parks – it is illegal in Botswana for any non-military personnel to use such weapons anyway.
-This does not mean that the government is no longer doing all they can to prevent poaching.
+President Masisi has since reversed this policy and removed military-grade weapons from the Department of Wildlife and National Parks – it is illegal in Botswana for any non-military personnel to use such weapons anyway.
+This does not mean that the government is no longer doing all it can to prevent poaching.
 The BDF is still an active part of anti-poaching efforts in Botswana.
-These soldiers are still armed with military grade weapons; they are now just expected to show some restraint before pulling the trigger.
+These soldiers are still armed with military-grade weapons; they are now just expected to show some restraint before pulling the trigger.

 Local people are not always directly involved in poaching, but they often know about it.
 In my work with rural communities in Namibia, it never ceased to amaze me just how quickly word spread of a newcomer or foreigner arriving in the area.
 The government and its partners in Namibia have taken advantage of that ability by enlisting their citizens in the fight against illegal wildlife trafficking.
 Tip-offs from locals have stopped poachers before they even killed rhinos in the northwest, caused numerous seizures of ivory in the northeast, and led to the rescue of 62 live pangolins from 177 people who captured them illegally (they were arrested).
 Where people are not disenfranchised by draconian policies that prevent them from using their wildlife, they can be the best allies anyone can have in the fight against poaching.